 The damage is within 50 mm of any edge.
 Edge chips stress-concentrate as the windshield flexes — chassis twist on Stoney Trail, torque from a pothole on Glenmore.
 They tend to run fast and often spiderweb within one winter.

 There are multiple cracks that intersect.
 Two hits in the same area that share crack legs compromise the structural grid of the glass.
-Replacement is the safer option.

 The inner glass layer is damaged.
 A windshield is two sheets of glass laminated around a PVB interlayer.
 Repair can fix damage to the outer layer only.
-If you can see or feel a break on the inside surface, the glass is done.

 Can you repair a crack, not just a chip?